 This workshop was delivered online over two sessions, with community participation in the form of round-table introductions (on the 16th April), context-setting (of our institutions, courses, students, infrastructure) and a moderated discussion of the problems and brainstorm of solutions which will be followed up in the second session (on the 23rd April).

 The discussions are being captured into a collaboratively created document with practical tips and strategies (what works, what does not) applicable in the short term, as well as the identification of long-term research questions for the HCI community.

 Computational Foundry, Swansea University, UK

 Web and Internet Science research group, University of Southampton, UK

 UCL Interaction Centre (UCLIC), University College London, UK

-If you would like to attend the follow-up sessions, please mail one of the organisers and filling the registration form and we’ll add you to the JISCmail mailing list where we will send joining information.
+As per the original workshop, if you would like to attend the follow-up sessions, please mail one of the organisers and filling the registration form and we’ll add you to the JISCmail mailing list where we will send joining information.